 Besides the web-based user interface, a MATLAB-based user interface is also available to take advantage of the mathematical manipulation and graphic display capabilities of MATLAB.
 Some functions are added to the standard MATLAB for handling the network communication and data processing.
-These commands can be executed from either the standard MATLAB prompt or the MATLAB-based graphical interfaces.
-We can issue the command submitmodel humboldtX1.tcl to submit the input file to the analysis core server for performing the online simulation.
+These commands can be executed from either the standard MATLAB prompt or MATLAB-based graphical interfaces.
+We can issue the command submitmodel humboldtx1.tcl to submit the input file to the analysis core server for performing the online simulation (see [23] for details about input format for OpenSees).
 After the analysis, the command queryresult can be issued to bring up an interactive window.
-The user then enters DQL commands in this window to query the analysis results related to a certain time step.
-To access the pre-defined response time histories, the command listResults can be used to generate the list of response time history files (shown in Fig. 14(a)).
-To generate a graphical representation of a particular response time history, two steps are needed: one for downloading the file and the other for plotting.
-For example, we can issue the command getFile press1315\2.out to download the response time history file and res2Dplot ('press1315\2.out') to invoke the plotting of the results.
-The plot is shown in Fig. 14(b).
+The user can enter DQL commands in this window to query the analysis results related to a certain time step.
+To access the pre-defined response time histories, the command listResults can be used to generate the list of response time history files (shown in Figure 14(a)).
+In order to generate a graphical representation of a particular response time history, two steps are needed: one for downloading the file and the other for plotting.
+For example, we can issue the command getFile press1315_2.out to download the response time history file and res2Dplot('press1315_2.out') to invoke the plotting of the results.
+The plot is shown in Figure 14(b).